Dkp21/SystemCall/README.md

 Demonstrate system calls use

 # timer_test.cpp
-  - Demonstrate use "settimer" primarily
+  - Demonstrate use of "settimer" system call.
   - To compile this file use
     * g++ timer_test.cpp